google/dart_cli_script/README.md

 Many programming environments have tried to make themselves suitable for shell scripting, but in the end they all fall far short of the ease of calling out to subprocesseses in Bash.
-As such, a principal design goal of `cli_pkg` is to identify the core virtues that make shell scripting so appealing and reproduce them as closely as possible in Dart:
+As such, a principal design goal of `cli_script` is to identify the core virtues that make shell scripting so appealing and reproduce them as closely as possible in Dart: